tokyojack/curriculum-vitae/README.md

 ### Participant, VanHacks (Hackathon for social good) | BCIT
 ### September 2018

-Worked as part of a team tosolve business problems for some of Vancouver’s most deserving non-profit organizations through technology.
+Worked as part of a team to solve business problems for some of Vancouver’s most deserving non-profit organizations through technology.

+### Participant, nwHacks | UBC
+### January 2019

+Worked with a random group of teammates to create a cool and interesting project

 ### Volunteer, Lumohacks Mental Health Hackathon | SFU
 ### September 2018